th5th/buildenv/README.md

 `$ buildenv new C [TARGET]`

-As you can see from the source code, this copies a tarball from the TEMPLATEPATH/C directory into the TARGET directory, unpacks it, runs the mkbuildenv.sh script then deletes the tarball and mkbuildenv.sh.
+As you can see from the source code, this copies a tarball from the TEMPLATEPATH/C directory into the TARGET directory, unpacks it, runs the mkbuildenv.sh script.
 The C environment given creates a new git repo and commits an initial commit with the first bits in.

 If TARGET directory is omitted, the current working directory is used.